WooRockets/WR-ContactForm/README.txt

  * Fixed php errors detected by Query Monitor plugin
  * Fixed Viewing function of created forms not working
  * Fixed Alignment issue in responsive layout

+= 1.1.8 =
+ * Fixed form fields not disappear after submission
+ * Fixed conflict between Wr Contact Form and NextGen Gallery
+ * Fixed blank Add New form on Xampp
+ * Fixed some bugs on our themes